SamTheCoder777/Custom-Spotify-Manager/README.md

 init
 ```
 10. Click agree on the opened browser and your program should be set
->If the browser does not open automatically, manually open it
+>If the browser does not open automatically, move on to the next step
 <br>

 </br>